A few years back, we only had one or two option to run Android Apps on the computer — Bluestacks and YouWave. But things have changed now.

 We now have a handful of Android emulators in the market.
 Some of them are free, others are paid.
 Some need a graphics card, others don’t.
 Some work only on Windows, others are cross-platform.
 In short, we have many options now.
 And options are a good thing.
 But it also makes the selection difficult.

 Now, you don’t have to waste time, to find the best Android emulators for you.
 I have been following this niche, for quite some time now.
 And based on my experience, I will tell you the pros and cons of every Android emulator in the market.

 It’s the oldest and probably the first Android emulator in the market.
 There was a time when it dominates the market, not just because of the monopoly, but it was quite really good.

 However, there are two major issues with it.

-One, it requires a graphic card (and a powerful system) to work well.
-In fact, one of my post on how to get Whatsapp on your PC using Bluestacks has 300+ comments on bluestacks error.
+One, it requires a graphics card (and a powerful system) to work well.
+In fact, one of my post on how to get Whatsapp on your PC using Bluestacks has 300+ comments on Bluestacks error.

 Bluestacks is a popular program to run android apps on PC.
-And It does what it say, well pretty much.
+And It does what it says, well pretty much.

 But installing it is a tedious process since it requires a powerful computer.
 Also, I am not a fan of their monetization policy.
 So, I would probably avoid it now.

 Download bluestacks (MAC | Windows)